prasad-dash/solving-polynomials/README.md

  The provided dataset is of Amazon customer reviews of Mobile phones and related products.
 The problem statement involves making a model to clasify each review as positive negative or neutral.

 ## Approach used
 The given dataset has nearly 1 million records and cannot be loaded into memory directly.
 I have used the chunksize options in pandas.read_json to read 50000 records each time and use it for training the model.
-As of now I am using the bernoulli naive bayes model from sklearn which supports increamental learning.
+As of now I am using the Passive aggressive classifier model from sklearn which supports increamental learning.
 The reason for not using a neural network based model from the onset is the large amount of time required to train an LSTM or RNN .

 I have used the follwoing convention
  - Overall <=2 : Rating Negative